 Top Doodler (Badge and certificate) - Each week one child in each class/maths group is awarded Top Doodler.
 The teacher uses a variety of reasons to decide who to award this to.
 Eg. Most stars in a week, improvement in Doodle age, answers to additional extras.
+A trophy, a badge and a certificate is awarded for the week to the Top Doodler of the week.
+Names are listed on the Top Doodler board.

-Class award
+Class Doodle award